How daylight saving breaks recurring meetings (and how to prevent it)

 Can I lock meetings to one region’s time?

-You can, but it usually shifts pain to others.
-Use the DST Planner to rotate inconvenience instead.
+You can, but it just pushes pain elsewhere.
+Use the DST Planner to rotate who gets the bad shift so resentment doesn’t pile up in one timezone.

 Need to prep another invite?
 Keep the DST Planner open.